As a Small Business Owner, What Insurance Do You Need?

 Also, according to the III, all states except Texas require businesses with a certain minimum number of employees (at least three to five, depending on the state) to have workers compensation coverage, which may help protect them in the event that an employee is injured on the job.

-Coverage for Business Vehicles
+Small Business Insurance Coverage for Business Vehicles

 Just like your personal car, your business' vehicle needs to be protected.
 Business auto coverage is available to help protect your company against liability arising from accidents in your company's vehicle, as well as other features, depending on the policy.

-Data Compromise Coverage
+Small Business Data Compromise Insurance Coverage

 Data compromise coverage, or data breach coverage, is another way to protect your business.
 This type of coverage helps protect against any associated legal or other costs in the event that personal data of employees or customers is stolen or accidentally released by your company.